UU-Human-Evolution/1MB335/Lab6.md

 ## Presentation

 On March 6th, we will meet in a lecture hall instead of the computer room.
 Each group will give a 5-10 minutes presentation about their project, presented with slides.
 The presentation should include (but is not limited to):
-  + Introduce your question for everyone
+  + Introduce your question to the rest of the class
   + Briefly summarize the data you collected
   + Show your trees
   + Answer the main question of your project